 A part of an engineer's toolbox is a good automation workflow.
 One of the tools in that box is a Continuous Integration provider, which can help teams prevent integration problems and improve quality control.

-Runscope can be used by itself, running and monitoring APIs, but another use case is combining it with your CI workflow.
-Our CEO, John Sheehan, created a sample Python script that can be used to trigger a set of tests in your Runscope account, and change your application build status based on its results.
+Runscope can be used by itself to monitor and test APIs, but it can also be used as part of your CI workflow.
+We have a sample Python script in our GitHub that can be used to trigger a set of tests in your Runscope account, and change the build status based on their results.

 In this tutorial, we're going to show you how to use the sample script with Codeship.
 We'll cover how to:

 - Generate a Runscope API access token

 - Set up your environment variables in Codeship

 - Run the Python script as part of your CI test commands

 We have also included a section at the end for Codeship Pro users. :)

 You can find the script sample in our GitHub organization:

 The two files we're interested are "requirements.txt" and "app.py".
 For this tutorial, I'm just going to work with the raw links from our GitHub repository.